software-students-spring2025/web-app/README.md

 ## Team Members
 Andrew Jung: AndrewJung03

+Josh Lavroff: joshlavroff

 ## User stories
 1. As a user, I want to be able to track my treadmill workouts (pace, distance, incline, calories), so that I can increase my stamina.
 2. As a user, I want to be able to see my friends' workout progress so that I can stay motivated and engage with their fitness journey.
+3. As someone trying to put on weight, I want to track my meals in macros in an organized way.
+4. As a beginner to the gym, I want to be able to plan my workouts and find exercises tailored to my fitness goals.

 ## Steps necessary to run the software